 Our audience didn't have regular and consistent access to the web, so our media of choice was the CD-ROM.
 It contained HTML content with VR examples and situations to enhance the learning and context.
 Over a decade later, with almost ubiquitous internet access for the intended audience, I continue to deliver content via HTML; an open and universal language that can be accessed on almost every web-capable device without additional plug-ins or third-party software.

-That's why the projects I list on my homepage are all about access to and use of knowledge.
+That's why the projects I list on my homepage are all about access to, use of, and income from knowledge.